gradle/native-platform/readme.md

 ### 0.15 (not released)

 * Added methods to `Terminal` to write text to the terminal.
 Anything written to `System.out` or `System.err` is no longer automatically flushed before cursor or text attributes are changed.
+* Added method to `Terminals` to determine whether stdin is attached to a terminal.

 ### 0.14